 There's no single "right" card for overseas travel.
 But with the above criteria in mind, these three are well worth considering, depending on your needs and your travel and purchase behavior.
 All are without foreign transactions fees.

 The Chase Sapphire Preferred® Card ($95 annual fee) is a reliable choice for overseas travel, featuring no foreign transaction fees; primary car-rental collision-damage waiver (CDW) insurance; trip cancellation insurance; and exceptional flexibility on the awards side.

 Cardholders earn 2 points per $1 on travel and dining expenses charged to the card, and 1 point per $1 for other purchases.
 When redeemed for travel through Chase's Ultimate Rewards portal, the points are worth 1.25 cents apiece.
 Because award travel is paid, it's not subject to the capacity controls and blackout dates that can make award bookings such a chore in traditional airline programs.
 Points may also be redeemed for gift cards or cash, in which case they're worth just 1 cent each.

-In addition to redeeming points for travel or cash, points may be converted 1:1 to miles or points in seven airline programs and four hotel programs.
+In addition to redeeming points for travel or cash, points may be converted 1:1 to miles or points in nine airline programs and four hotel programs.
 That transferability gives the card an extra degree of flexibility and value.

 Unfortunately, two very good flat-rate cash-back cards, both of which rebate a solid 2 percent on all purchases (1% when you buy plus an additional 1% when you pay), come encumbered with foreign-transaction fees: a 1 percent fee for the Fidelity Rewards Visa Signature card, and a full 3 percent for the Citi® Double Cash Card.